Nilodirf/ML_M3TM_Sim/README.md

 - ***matplotlib***

 ## Creating the Script file
 Create a script within the code/Scripts folder.
-All the contents of this file are listed below.

-<summary>Import the Source files</summary>
-These are relative imports of all the source files needed for the simulation:
+All the contents of this file are listed below These are relative imports of all the source files needed for the simulation:

 ```python